Firebreather (film): Plot

-Waking in the desert, he finds his way to Kenny's trailer.
-Kenny tells Duncan that Isabel told him about Belloc being his father and asks why he was at the party.
+Waking in the desert, Duncan encounters Kenny, who tells him that Isabel told him about Belloc being his father and asks why he was at the party.
 Duncan replies that Isabel invited him, causing Kenny to become jealous.
 Back home with his mother, she assures him that the move and deal with M.E.G.T.A.F. were to let him live a normal life and eventually go to college.

 Back in school, Duncan is surprised that everyone except Troy now treats him like a celebrity.
 Isabel reveals that it is because she told them about him "saving" them from Belloc.
-Then Duncan sees Jenna head for the locker room and leaves.
-Meanwhile, Jenna opens her locker to find an envelope (left by Duncan) with a red crystal inside to sell and pay for Homecoming.
+Meanwhile, Jenna discovers a red crystal in her locker that, unbeknownst to her, was gifted by Duncan to sell and pay for Homecoming.

 Later, Isabel attempts to approach Duncan but loses her chance when he and Jenna meet up again.
 He asks Jenna to be his date for Homecoming, and she agrees.
-Afterwards, Blitz takes Duncan into the desert planning to use him to locate the Kaiju lair, but they fall under attack.
-Duncan fights the Kaiju while his father watches, as it is the first of many challenges for the Kaiju throne.
-Duncan almost kills the Kaiju but refuses to do so.
-Then Blitz appears with reinforcements and they open fire on Belloc until he abruptly surrenders.
+Afterwards, Blitz takes Duncan into the desert to locate the Kaiju lair, but they fall under attack.
+Duncan almost kills the Kaiju, but refuses to do so, before Belloc surrenders.